 No preparations are necessary on your part for your first session of self-hypnosis.
 Just wear comfortable clothing.
 Also, do not take tranquilizers or relaxants within three hours of the session.

 What is the difference between self-hypnosis and meditation?

 Self-hypnosis is a condition in which your coach will teach you how to “program” your own subconscious mind.
 With the use of self-hypnosis, you will be able to continue programming yourself for the results you want, and the results will come much more quickly.

 Self-hypnosis differs from meditation in that during self-hypnosis the subconscious mind is in a state of focused concentration and receptivity — alert, accepting and digesting the specific suggestions that are being fed into it.
 Although meditation provides a very comfortable and relaxed state, generally, the subconscious mind is in a state of relative inactivity and is too passive to digest the suggestions one might give himself.

 Self-hypnosis is very effective and for all practical purposes completely safe.
-A word of caution at this point: Because it is so effective, people may attempt to alleviate pain without first checking with their doctor to determine the cause of the pain.
-Pain is a signal that something may be wrong and cause ultimate damage unless properly diagnosed by someone with a proper medical background.
+A word of caution at this point: Because it is so effective, people may attempt to reduce pain without first checking with their doctor to determine the cause of the pain.
+Pain is a signal that something may be wrong and cause greater damage unless properly diagnosed by someone with a proper medical background.

-Self-hypnosis can be done quickly and easily, and the hypnotic state can be terminated at any time.
+Self-hypnosis will be done quickly and easily, and the hypnotic state can be terminated at any time.

-How does the subconscious mind differ from the ordinary consciousness?
+How does the subconscious mind differ from ordinary consciousness?

 The subconscious tends to accept as fact any idea that is presented to it.
 It is capable of thinking and reasoning but it does so in a different way from the conscious mind, in accordance with a different set of rules.
-It also can remember in complete and un-selective detail, everything that has happened to the person, including events which the conscious mind has totally forgotten.
+It also can remember incomplete and un-selective detail, everything that has happened to the person, including events in which the conscious mind has totally forgotten.